Contents

 Learning outcomes

 Students are familiar with the purpose and the scope of an independent audit.
-They see auditing as a potential resolution but also a potential source of agency conflicts.
+They realize that audfiting does not only mitigate agency conflicts, but is also a potential source for such frictions.
 Furthermore, students know how the auditor strategically interacts in game theoretic settings.
-They are aware of the influence of regulatory changes on auditing and the audit firm’s responses to these changes.
+They are aware of the influence of regulatory changes on the auditing profession and the responses of audit firms to these changes.

 Necessary prerequisites